klequis/klequis.io/site/content/blog/installing-mongodb-on-ubuntu/index.md

 title: Installing MongoDB on Ubuntu
 ---

-The production version of our app will use [MongoDB](https://mongodb.com) hosted on [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).
-However, for development it is easier to work with MongoDB locally.
+In this chapter you will install and configure [MongoDB](https://mongodb.com).
+We will be using the free Community Edition on our local development machine.
+In a later chapter, we will use [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) for the production version of our application.

 ## MongoDB Local Install

-MongoDB has excellent instructions on how to install the MongoDB Community Edition on Ubuntu.
-Install MongoDB on your local machine using the official documentation: [Install MongoDB Community Edition](https://docs.mongodb.com/manual/administration/install-community/).
-Once that is done the remainder of this article will focus on configuration.
+MongoDB has easy to follow and up to date instructions for installing the Community Edition on Ubuntu.
+Follow the instructions at [Install MongoDB Community Edition](https://docs.mongodb.com/manual/administration/install-community/) before proceeding with the configuration below.

-> TODO: How to incorporate this material?

 ## Definitions

-Reading the definition of a term doesn't always lead to immediate understanding.
-For me, the best way to learn new terms is to read through them, put them to use as you will do below, and then come back and read them again.
+- **Document:** A record in a MongoDB collection.
+If you are familiar with relational databases, it is roughly equivalent to a row in a table.
+- **Collection:** A grouping of MongoDB Documents.
+If you are familiar with relational databases, it is roughly equivalent to a table.
 - **Resource:** A resource can be a database, collection, set of collections or a cluster.

-- **Action:** An action specifies the operation allowed on the resource.
-For example 'find', 'create' or 'insert'.
+- **Action:** An action specifies an operation allowed on a resource.
+For example 'find', 'create' or 'insert' on the 'todo' database.
 - **Privilege:** A privilege consists of a specified resource and the actions permitted on it.
 - **Role:** A set of privileges.
 A role can contain one or more privileges.
 It can also contain other roles, in which case granting the role to a user applies the privileges in the contained role.
 - **Built-in roles:** Built-in roles are roles that come with MongoDB by default.
 A complete list of built-in roles can be found at: [Built-In Roles](https://docs.mongodb.com/manual/reference/built-in-roles/).
 - **User-defined roles:** User-defined roles are roles that are created by a MongoDB user.
 You use them to customize privileges according to your needs.
-Read more about user-defined roles at: [User-Defined roles](https://docs.mongodb.com/manual/core/security-user-defined-roles/)
+Read more about user-defined roles at: [User-Defined roles](https://docs.mongodb.com/manual/core/security-user-defined-roles/).
-- **Role-Based Access Control:** Initially after installation, access control is not enabled.
-This means authentication is not required to access MongoDB.
-Once you enable access control users must authenticate themselves.
-Role-based access control.
-Read more at: [Role-Based Access Control](https://docs.mongodb.com/manual/core/authorization/#role-based-access-control)
+- **Role-Based Access Control:** With role-based access control a user is granted one or more roles that determine the users access to resources and operations.
+Read more at: [Role-Based Access Control](https://docs.mongodb.com/manual/core/authorization/#role-based-access-control).
 - **Authentication Database:** You create a given user in a given database and that becomes the authentication database for the user.
 However, a user's privileges are not limited to that database.
 You can assign it roles in other databases as well.
-Read more at: [Authentication Database](https://docs.mongodb.com/manual/core/security-users/#user-authentication-database)
+Read more at: [Authentication Database](https://docs.mongodb.com/manual/core/security-users/#user-authentication-database).

 Now we will configure MongoDB.
 We need to:
 - Create super & test users.